Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 He was talking about doing an epic fantasy film where there are no humans, where it's only the puppet characters, and Emmet Otter was sort of the first of that.
 A lot of what he learned from Emmet Otter then moved right into The Dark Crystal.
 There was a similarity there with my dad working with an illustrator whose work he really related to and wanted to bring to life.
 In The Dark Crystal, he really wanted to bring Brian Froud's world to life, not just an individual illustration or individual character, but to bring that entire world into existence.
 I think that that's similar with Emmet Otter, with the attention to detail that says this is not just an illustration; this is an entire world that this story is taking place in.

 Three decades later in 2008, the Goodspeed in Connecticut collaborated with The Jim Henson Company to adapt Jim Henson's Emmet Otter's Jug-Band Christmas into a brand-new stage musical.
 Utilizing the music and lyrics by Paul Williams with a book by Timothy A. McDonald and Christopher Gattelli, the musical mixed human actors and recreated puppets from the TV special by Jim Henson's Creature Shop to tell the story in the special.
-This year, The New Victory Theater in New York City, has revised the show with the same clear intention of bringing the story and Henson's puppet artistry to a new generation.
+In 2021, The New Victory Theater in New York City, revised the show with the same clear intention of bringing the story and Henson's puppet artistry to a new generation.
+And it's now playing at Chicago's Studebaker Theater until Dec.
+31, 2023.

 Sokol: I'll tell you, I live near Gramercy Park and so does Jimmy Fallon.
 When I saw him near the park, I introduced myself and I said, "I'm Ma Otter from Emmet Otter," and he just leaped up and hugged me.
 It was really, really gorgeous.